Stay safe around infectious waste.

 Businesses that create, transport or dispose infectious waste must get a permit.
 To get a permit, your business must apply and pass an inspection.

-- Complete and submit an Infectious Waste Management Application.
+- Complete and submit an IW Application.

 - Pay the annual permit fee.